imsushant12/Machine_Learning/Basics.md

 Scikit-learn provides various object types for different machine learning tasks:

 * **Estimators:** These objects learn a model from your data.
 Examples include classification algorithms like `LogisticRegression`, regression algorithms like `LinearRegression`, clustering algorithms like `KMeans`, and dimensionality reduction algorithms like `PCA`.
-* **Transformers:** These objects preprocess data, such as scaling features or encoding categorical variables.
+* **Transformers:** These objects pre-process data, such as scaling features or encoding categorical variables.
 Examples include `StandardScaler` for feature scaling, `OneHotEncoder` for categorical encoding, and `Imputer` for handling missing data.
 * **Pipelines:** These objects chain together multiple transformers and estimators to create a complete machine learning workflow.
 Pipelines can streamline your machine learning process and improve code organization.
 * **Validation Objects:** These objects are used for model selection and evaluation.
 Examples include `StratifiedShuffleSplit` for stratified data splitting, `GridSearchCV` for hyperparameter tuning, and `cross_val_score` for cross-validation.
 * **Metrics:** These functions calculate performance metrics for your model.
 Examples include `accuracy_score`, `precision_score`, `recall_score`, `f1_score` for classification, and `mean_squared_error`, `mean_absolute_error` for regression.

-### Feature Scaling and Standardization**
+### Feature Scaling and Standardization
 Feature scaling or standardization is a preprocessing step that transforms features to a common range.
 This is often necessary for machine learning algorithms that are sensitive to the scale of the data.
 Different algorithms have different scaling requirements:

 * **Distance-based algorithms** (e.g., K-Nearest Neighbors, Support Vector Machines) rely on the Euclidean distance between data points.
 Feature scaling ensures that all features contribute equally to the distance calculation, preventing features with larger scales from dominating the distance metric.